See Advanced Topics.

 Both of these options reduce the graphic intensiveness of the application.

 See Open Dental Mobile for iOS or Android devices.
-As an alternative to the mobile version, you can use LogMeIn for your iPhone or GoToMyPC for your Microsoft Mobile device.
+As an alternative to the mobile version, users can use LogMeIn for iPhone or GoToMyPC for Microsoft Mobile devices.

 Another similar option is to use a hard drive of some sort to take home the data.
 This would primarily be an off-site backup strategy, but could allow users to use it at home.

-Options include external drives, internal removable drives, external cases, full size, medium, and small drives, USB's, firewire, Ethernet, etc. Your best option is probably a USB flash drive, which is very small and convenient.
-If you have a lot of images, then you may need to use a small external hard drive that connects with USB2, firewire, or SATA.
-It will be fast, and it is easy to connect it to any computer you want.
+Options include external drives, internal removable drives, external cases, full size, medium, and small drives, USB's, firewire, Ethernet, etc. The best option is probably a USB flash drive, which is very small and convenient.
+If the database a lot of images, then a small external hard drive that connects with USB2, firewire, or SATA may be needed.
+It will be fast, and it is easy to connect it to any computer.